jessicastow/AIMS_Masters_Application/README.md

 # AIMS Masters Application 2023
 ## Data Structures and Algorithms Coding question as part of the AIMS AI for Science Masters Application 2023

-This repository contains my solution to the AIMS' AI for Science Masters application coding question.
+This repository contains my solution to the AIMS' AI for Science Masters application coding question for 2023.

 ### Instructions